API Reference

 GPU Implementation

-When using transform_cuda()
+When using transform_cuda() with CUDA tensors:

 - The PyTorch tensor is shared with Julia using DLPack without copying